darraghoriordan/darragh-oriordan-com/src/pages/2020/03/19/add-amazon-openai-extenstions-nestjs/index.md

 ---
-title: 'Add Amazon OpenApi extensions to your Swagger specification on NestJS'
+title: 'Add AWS OpenApi extensions to your Swagger specification on NestJS'
 category: 'development'
 cover: header.jpg
 date: '2020-03-19T17:12:33'
 ---

-I recently had to add open api extensions for an amazon gateway to the output of Nest's swagger/openAPI tool.
+I recently had to add open api extensions for an AWS gateway to the output of Nest's swagger/openAPI tool.
 This is how I did it and what I learned.

 <!-- end excerpt -->